 Before Lila could stop her, Kanna leapt from the chair and dashed towards Goda.
 She threw herself to the ground in front of the giant.
 Her knees crashed onto the floor; her face came to press hard against Goda’s thigh; she clung to the giant’s binds with her hands, but they had no give no matter how much she pulled.

-She sobbed into Goda.
-She shuddered, half-draped over the legs of the giant, and she did not care even as she felt the shocked stare of the engineer beside her, the gawks of all the women who surrounded Goda’s prison.
+She sobbed into her.
+She shuddered, half-draped over Goda’s legs, and she did not care even as she felt the shocked stare of the engineer beside her, the gawks of all the women who surrounded Goda’s prison.

 She felt something grazing the back of her skull.
-When she lifted her head, she realized that the giant had pulled her right hand hard against the limits of her binds, and that she had reached with the tips of her fingers to touch Kanna’s hair.
+When she lifted her head, she realized that the giant had reached the limits of her binds to touch Kanna’s hair with the tips of her fingers.

 Goda looked down at her.
 Two wet trails on the giant’s face glimmered warmly in the light, and they had come to spill off the sharp edges of her jaw, had come to drip down against Kanna’s naked wrist.
 These blows felt nearly painful when they hit, like twin needles, but when they slid against her skin, they soothed Kanna’s discomfort.
 In this way—in all ways—Goda was both hard and soft.